Shaunuss/Lowboi-Mk4/README.md

 Assemble as per the exploded view, you may need to use polygrip pliers to fit the 4mm driveshaft through the body and bearings.

-*Don't forget to cut the worm down to 12mm*, and mount it spaced 0.1mm off the face of the motor.
+*Don't forget to cut the worm down to 12mm*.

 ## CONFIG SETTINGS